First of all for those who might be asking what's a nola, it's the shorthand for New Orleans Louisiana (like NYC, LA, USA, etc.).

 You'd have to get close to see

-not your mimi's toile
+it's not your mimi's toile

 The pink boots look sexy too!